Krustyy03/Kruscord-Theme-BetterDiscord/README.md

 * Enable it in BetterDiscord themes settings.

 ## Credits
-I do not own the following features.
-All credit goes to their respective owners.
+I have not created the following features.
+Complete credit goes to their respective owners.
 * stickfab#0985 for FluentIcons.
 * mwittrien for SettingsModal